TariroYashe/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Write a script that sets the permission to the file hello with no UG permissions Write a script that sets the mode of the file hello to this -rwxr-x-wx A script that sets the mode of the file.
+A script that adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users